voicegain/platform/ANNOUNCE-TR.md

 If you encounter any problems, just give us a shout at support@voicegain.ai

+### Novemebr 21, 2022

+The release addresses these specific Transcribe App issues:
+* Highlight the topics/keywords in the key sentences in Meeting Minutes
+* Add audio playback and transcript text links to the sentences in Overview and Key Items
+* In Profile: Separate Account from User settings
+* In New Project Wizard set the toggle for Meeting Minutes to enabled by default
+* (Edge users only) disable Download if transcribeAppSettings has disableDownload:true

 ### November 16, 2022

 This release adds two major new features in the Transcribe App: